ballhan/spacestgram/README.md

 [Live demo](https://nostalgic-euclid-a1fd8d.netlify.app/)

-This app fetch data from NASA’s APOD API and display the resulting images with title and date.
+This app fetches data from NASA’s APOD API and display the resulting image with its title and date.
-Use can like or unlike an image by clicking the heart icon.
+User can like or unlike an image by clicking the heart icon.

-This project is built using React, react-shimmer-effects (loading effect), material ui (card component)
+This project is built using React, react-shimmer-effects (loading effect), material-ui (card component)

 It is deployed using Netlify